 The Center for Native American Youth (CNAY) was created to raise awareness for and prevent teen suicide in Indian Country.
 In the United States, Native American communities experience higher rates of suicide than any other ethnic group.
 Suicide is the second leading cause of death for Native American youth ages 10-24, and Native youth teen suicide rates are nearly 3.5 times higher than the national average.

-Native Americans who suffer from violence, PTSD, don’t have access to opportunities or education are more likely to be at risk; which is why the Center for Native American Youth creates programming to empower Native youth to create positive change in their communities.
+Native Americans who suffer from violence, PTSD, and/or don’t have access to opportunities or education are more likely to be at risk; which is why the Center for Native American Youth creates programming to empower Native youth to generate positive change in their communities.

-CNAY’s work includes community-based recognition programs, a national Champions for Change Program, art competitions, fellowships, civic engagement training and or other opportunities for Native Youth, all in an effort to reduce Native Youth teen suicide and empower youth to be leaders in their communitites.
+CNAY’s work includes community-based recognition programs, a national Champions for Change Program, art competitions, fellowships, civic engagement training and or other opportunities for Native Youth – all in an effort to reduce Native Youth teen suicide and empower youth to be leaders in their communities.

 We partner with like-minded organizations from across the country to ensure that Native American youth have opportunities to lead full and healthy lives.